Updated by Danielle

 Features and price tag

-Additional features include one P-90 pickup and two controls for volume and tone, rounding out one of Gibson’s simplest guitars.
-Most of them retail around the $750 mark, making it one of the cheapest Gibson Les Pauls available.
+Additional features include a single P-90 pickup and two controls, one for volume and one for tone, rounding out one of Gibson’s simplest guitars.

 2. Gibson SG Special